If you would like to register as a patient at this practice, you must reside within the practice area and be eligible for treatment under the NHS.

 You will need to complete various forms including an NHS Family Doctors Services Registration Form (GMS1), please bring it with you or you can request a registration form from a member of our reception team.
 You will also be asked to complete a medical questionnaire (which is useful as your medical records can take a while to arrive).

 When you return the completed forms you should also bring proof of your address (e.g. a recent utility bill or bank statement) and if you were not born in the UK, your passport.
-We would also ask that you bring in a urine sample (specimen pots are available on request at reception) and if you are on any repeat medication please book an appointment to see a GP.
+If you are on any repeat medication please book an appointment to see a GP.

 Medical treatment is available from the date of registration, not the date you bring in the forms.
 Please contact reception for further information.